tbsalling/aiscli/README.md

 !AIVDM,2,2,8,A,000000000000000,2*2C
 ```

-And by using `aiscli` they can for example be converted into a more manageable CSV format like this:
+And by using `aiscli` they can for example be converted into more manageable formats, such as JSON or CSV:

 ```
 received,sourceMmsi,digest,msgtype,valid,lat,lng,cog,sog,cls,shipname,callsigns,shiptype,bow,stern,port,starboard,destination,draught,eta,imo,dev,day,month,year,hour,minute,second